 - Falling into the Cockpit can be done correctly, but sometimes it'll just come off as totally lame.
 It's a borderline Dead Horse Trope.
-Super Robot shows tend to do this better, since they're absurd to begin with.
+Super Robot shows tend to try to justify it and Real Robot shows tend to avoid it.

 - Follow the Leader - As successful as Evangelion, Gundam, Macross, Getter Robo, etc. were, don't make the mistake of aping elements from them left and right.
 Originality is a nice thing to have.